TECHNICAL I ELECTRIC BASICS

 Voltage Divider Rule

-In a series circuit, we noticed that the applied voltage is divided up into as many parts as there are resistors.
+In a series circuit, we noticed that the applied voltage is divided into as many parts as there are resistors.

-More voltage is used to pass current through the components with more resistance So for a series circuit, the voltage across any resistor in series can be found by multiplying the ratio of that resistor value to the total series resistance by the voltage or potential difference across the series arrangements as shown in the following diagram.
+More voltage is used to pass current through the components with more resistance.
+So for a series circuit, the voltage across any resistor in series can be found by multiplying the ratio of that resistor value to the total series resistance by the voltage or potential difference across the series arrangements as shown in the following diagram.

 voltage divider circuit